-On April 9, 2020, the Office of the Governor of Illinois, along with IDPH, Illinois Department of Human Services, Illinois Department on Aging, and the Illinois Department of Human Rights, issued Guidance Relating to Non-Discrimination in Medical Treatment for Novel Coronavirus 2019 (COVID-19).
-17 This guidance provides specific recommendations for the delivery of health care in a manner that promotes the fundamental principles of fairness, equity, and non-discrimination.
+On April 9, 2020, the Governor's Office, along with IDPH, Illinois Department of Human Services, Illinois Department on Aging, and the Illinois Department of Human Rights, issued Guidance Relating to Non-Discrimination in Medical Treatment for Novel Coronavirus 2019 (COVID-19).
+This guidance provides specific recommendations for the delivery of health care in a manner that promotes the fundamental principles of fairness, equity, and non-discrimination.
 It also highlights the need for hospitals to prevent biased decision-making that could result in discrimination based on disability or exacerbate racial disparities.
 Hospitals must adopt resource allocation plans and provide health care consistent with civil rights laws that prohibit discrimination in the delivery of health care.

-B. Ethical Conservation of Scarce Resources
+Ethical Conservation of Scarce Resources

-The COVID-19 pandemic has already strained many health care systems in Illinois, causing a shortage of supplies nationwide (such as personal protective equipment, testing materials, and ventilators) and increasing demands for health care workers.
-In order to prepare for and potentially prevent the need to ration those resources, hospitals in some areas of the state may still be able to focus on conservation of resources.
-Hospitals in that situation must implement strategies now to conserve resources while they are available to prepare for rationing when they are not.
+Shortages of supplies nationwide (such as personal protective equipment, testing materials, and ventilators) and increasing demands for health care workers, means that hospitals experiencing these situations must implement strategies now to conserve resources while they are available to prepare for rationing when they are not.
 When there is an imminent shortage of space, supplies, and staff, hospitals can use the following core strategies to prevent depletion of resources: